-Two of the 1,878 community samples (0.11%) system-wide tested positive for confirmed total coliform during the month of November.
-One of the 663 MWRA samples (0.15%) tested positive for confirmed total coliform.
-None of the samples tested positive for E.coli.
-All 39 systems that submitted chlorine residual data maintained an average disinfectant residual of at least 0.2 mg/L. Only 2.5% of the system samples had a disinfectant residual lower than 0.2 mg/L.
+One of the 1,824 community samples (0.05%) system-wide tested positive for confirmed total coliform during the month of November.
+One of the 676 MWRA samples (0.15%) tested positive for confirmed total coliform.
+All 39 systems that submitted chlorine residual data maintained an average disinfectant residual of at least 0.2 mg/L. Only 2.4% of the system samples had a disinfectant residual lower than 0.2 mg/L.